material-motion/material-motion/specifications/server.md

 The Server will need a variety of hooks in to the system.
 Notably it requires the following **outputs**:

-- List of all available Plans. (the available "motion language")
+- List of all Plans types. (the available "motion language")
-- List of all active Runtimes.
+- List of all active Scheduler instances.
+- List of all Director types.
-- List of all active Directors.
+- List of all active Director instances.
 - Directors can expose configurable settings.
 - For each Runtime:
   - List of active Executors.